-Womblers, scour the supermarket carparks, bins and trolleys and collect all the receipts with money on them to nab the reward for themselves.
+Womblers scour supermarket carparks, bins and trolleys for these receipts, and then collect the receipts with money on them to nab the rewards for themselves.

 Asda Price Guarantee - At Asda, you simply enter the code that’s on the receipt onto its website and it will give you the difference plus 1p if it isn’t at least 10% cheaper than Morrison’s, Sainsbury’s, Tesco and Waitrose.
 So if your shopping is £5 cheaper elsewhere, you’ll get a voucher for £5.01 back.